sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 GROUP BY patient_id;
 ```

-Further, it's possible to run [hive as a server](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients) and connect with JDBC or its beeline client.
+Further, it's possible to run [hive as a server](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients) and connect to the server with JDBC or with its beeline client.

 # Related tools
 Hive translate queries into a series of MapReduce jobs, thus not suitable for realtime setting.
 Alternative tools inspired and influeced by Hive are getting more attention, for example, [Cloudera Impala](http://impala.io/) and [Spark SQL](https://spark.apache.org/sql/).